ndxbxrme/useful-things/README.md

 * [sqlformat](http://sqlformat.org/) - SQL formatter
 * [jsbeautifier](http://jsbeautifier.org/) - Javascript formatter

+_using google fonts in jsfiddle_
+add the url as an external resource but append `&type=.css` to trick jsfiddle into adding it as css

 ###javascript & CSS libraries
 * [accounting.js](http://openexchangerates.github.io/accounting.js/) - Number, money and currency formatting